JamesWoolfenden/learn-terraform/docs/failings.md

-# Failing
+# Failings

 ## When Terraform isn't great

-- objects that take a long time to create
+- Objects that take a long time to create are suitable candidates.
-  Active Directory integrations, Elastic search clusters, Kubernetes clusters
+  Active Directory integrations, Elastic search clusters, Kubernetes clusters can all take > 15 to 30 minutes to create.

-- objects that are fragile
+- Objects that are fragile.
-  Some AWS resources are built with Cloudformation behind the scenes, any changes even minor take forever.
+  Some AWS resources are built with Cloudformation behind the scenes, any changes, even minor can take forever.

-- objects with significant cascading effects
+- Objects with significant cascading effects.
   Creating and modifying Active Directory

-- naming [aws fault] or recreating objects that have just been destroyed
+- Naming [aws fault] or recreating objects that have just been destroyed

-- API gateway has its own concept of environments/layers and it's structure varies according to the code.
+- API Gateway has its' own concept of environments/layers and can create a complex structure in Tedrraform that varies according to the code where no obvious model to make a module exists.